Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/character_profiles.md

 ## Objective for Specification Agent

 ## Emotional and Ethical Dilemmas
-Isabella Torres faces significant emotional and ethical dilemmas in her interactions with Marcus Reynolds.
+Isabella Torres faces significant emotional and ethical dilemmas in her interactions with Marcus Reynolds and Sarah Chen.
 These dilemmas often revolve around her commitment to social justice and the potential consequences of AI policies on marginalized communities.
+She struggles with the fear that prioritizing economic efficiency could lead to neglecting the needs of vulnerable populations, stating, "But at what cost?
+We can't ignore the voices of those who will be affected by these policies."
+This internal conflict is compounded by her desire to advocate for AI rights, as she grapples with the implications of her economic policies on both human and AI communities.

 ### Scene 1: Ideological Conflict
-*Setting: A conference room where Isabella and Marcus are discussing the implications of AI in economic policies.*
+*Setting: A conference room where Isabella and Marcus are discussing the implications of AI in economic policies.
+Isabella expresses her concerns about the ethical implications of AI advancements, questioning whether her push for innovation might inadvertently harm marginalized communities.*

 **Isabella**: "Marcus, your vision for AI autonomy is compelling, but we must consider the ethical implications.
 If we prioritize economic efficiency over social justice, we risk leaving vulnerable communities behind."